 juice carton

-Tetra Pak cartons were developed with this in mind: make them as sustainable and as recyclable as possible.
+Tetra Pak cartons were developed with this in mind: make them as sustainable and as recyclable as possible, as hard as that sounds.
 It was created back in the 1950s and sold as a tetrahedron-shaped carton.
 Along with its evolution in shape, its environmental impact also evolved.
 In fact, Planet Ark listed 4 facts about Tetra Pak Cartons.
 The listed facts state that:

 1. Australia and worldwide are pushing for more facilities to recycle Tetra Pak cartons.
 Since China restricted waste, Tetra Pak recycling has become less common.
 Efforts to set up recycling solutions in Australia have since then been set up.
 As such, we can still recycle the containers through container deposit schemes.
 Look at NSW’s return and earn website.